wd5gnr/Elf-RcForth/readme.md

   Note that SEE, LIST, and DUMP all turn this off while running but then put it back the way they found it.

   - Bit 1 - By default, any user words are searched for the last word defined.
 So you can override a word  with a new definition and restore the old definition with a forget or by restoring ->HERE.
 If bit 1 is set  the search finds the first word which means you can't really override anything -- storing new definitions  just wastes space.
 The reason this is important, though, is it is much faster.
 If you were doing a turnkey  deployment and want better performance and don't plan to override words, you can set this bit in your init   and enjoy faster performance.
+  - Bit 6 - This requests a turn off of debug/trace mode (see bit 7)
+  - Bit 7 - If bit 7 is set AND you have a defined word of dbg-hook, that word will run before each execution step and gets the address on the stack.
+You must clean up the stack or bad things will happen.
+See debug.4th in the examples directory.
+This is currently largely untested.

 * BLOAD has changed by default, but you can put it back or remove it.
 The previous state was BLOAD loaded a binary blob that included address and all the state variables.
 So it wipes out everything